 Right Livelihood is an important aspect of the Buddha’s Noble Eightfold Path.
-The Buddha encouraged his disciples to make their living in a way that does not cause harm and ideally that is ethically positive.
-However in the East, where most serious Buddhist practitioners have been monks, this has been given little attention.
+The Buddha encouraged his disciples to engage in compassionate activity, and to make their living in a way that does not cause harm and that is ethically positive.

 Working in one of these teams is a strong spiritual practice.
 It supports individual efforts to grow and usually encourages spending ample time on retreat.
 It also challenges team members to collaborate, to take responsibility for their lives, and to loosen limited views of themselves.

 Some of these Right Livelihood enterprises have been financially successful and become substantial ventures, raising funds for Dharma teaching and other altruistic projects.
-One of the pioneers in this area is windhorse:evolution, a UK-based company which runs a wholesale retail business and a chain of gift shops called Evolution.
+One of the pioneers in this area was the now closed windhorse:evolution, a UK-based company which ran a wholesale retail business and a chain of gift shops.

 Listen to explorations of Right Livelihood.